siwhelan/rock-paper-scissors/README.md

 - Fork the Project
 - Create your Feature Branch (git checkout -b feature/AmazingFeature)
 - Commit your Changes (git commit -m 'Add some AmazingFeature')
-- Push to the Branch (git push origin feature/AmazingFeature)
+- Pu to the Branch (git pu origin feature/AmazingFeature)
 - Open a Pull Request